jforget/raku-Hamilton2/doc/Hamilton.en.md

 * `isometry`:  the `isometry`  field of  the isometry  that turns  the canonical path into the actual path.

+* `recipr`: the `isometry` field of the isometry that turns the actual path into the canonical path.

 Note: there is  no need to store  the other key fields  of the `Paths`
 table: `map`, `level` and `area`.
 Their values are constant: `"ico"`, `2` and `"ICO"`.